cstensonpv/CanvasProject/server/README.md

-# INteractive canvas api-server
+# API server for CanvasProject

-This server is used in the interactiveCanvas project.
-A project wiuthin the scope of the course DD2390 at the Rotyal Institute of Technology.
+This server is used as the backend for the application CanvasProject.
+A project within the scope of the course DD2390 at the Rotyal Institute of Technology.

-It is using a MongoDB on mLab on url:
+It is using a MongoDB on mLab on URL:
 ```
 'mongodb://cstenson:intnet16@ds015939.mlab.com:15939/intnet16'
 ```

 ## Installation

-type 'npm install' in the server folder.
+Type 'npm install' in the server folder.
 All the node modules required for this project will automatically be installed.

 ## Get started
-Start the server by typing 'npm start' in the server root folder which start the app.js file.
+Start the server by typing 'npm start' in the server root folder which starts app.js.
 The server is listening on port 8080.

 # Documentation

-This documentation is used of me when implementing the back-end.
-I will try to go from the top down and mark which features that are implemented.
+This documentation is used as part of the process of developing the backend and referencing its functionality when developing the frontent.